 Collecting Personal Information

-The types of Personal Information we collect and store may include the following:
+The types of Personal Information we collect and store depends on the nature of your interaction with us and may include the following:

 - your name;

 - other forms of identification, i.e. driver’s license, passport;